-What is Underemployment?
+What Is Underemployment?

-Unemployment vs. Underemployment
+Interrelationship of Unemployment and Underemployment

 Unlike unemployment, where a person is actively seeking a job and cannot find work, underemployment describes a situation where a person is working, regardless of the number of hours or the skill level.